tgnourse/upload-function/README.md

 # upload-function
-Google Cloud Function for uploading data to an InfluxDB instance.
+Google Cloud Function for uploading environmental data to an InfluxDB instance.

 Takes the following environmental variables:
 * `influxdb_user`: The user.